 There is current and planned works to upgrade the Princes Hwy which runs through the Shoalhaven.
-This will have a significant impact on the entries to many of the towns.
-In the short term, Berry will be bypassed and the Berry to Bornaderry Hwy will be upgraded.
+This will have a significant impact on the entries to may of the town, in the short term.
+Berry will be upgraded.
 In the long term, there are plans to bypass the Nowra Urban Area along with Milton and Ulladulla.